Suture Absorbable en PDO (Polydioxanone)

 Description :

 Polyglactin (PGLA) is a sterile, absorbable, multifilament synthetic suture composed of polyglactin 910 glycoside and lactide derived from glycolic and lactic acids.
-It is coated with a mixture of caprolactone/glycolide copolymer and calcium stearoyl lactylate.
+It is coated with a blend of caprolactone/glycolide copolymer and calcium stearoyl lactylate.

 PGLA sutures are coated with polycaprolactone and calcium stearate.